amdsaad/photosen-project/steps.md

 7- add and explain media query to header #nav
 8- mobile first style for responsive web design

+9- create other pages and update nav links with the correct page ( adding .html)

 <!-- start here -->

-9- create other pages and update nav links with the correct page ( adding .html)
+10- create main > section and add container-fluid gallery classess 11- add ul and li with card calss
+12- stracture the card elemnts
+13- add images folder and add 9 images
+14- update the css